 A diverse set of voices & perspectives from patients and providers have helped to identify the best resources to share.
 Click here (or the thumbnail on the right) to walk the project activities so far.
 We invite you to join us on the journey!

 We received an overwhelming 884 recommendations of great maternity resources.
-Our project teams narrowed the list down to 597 they felt could make it onto the final online resource hub.
-Now we need your help to get to a final list.
-We have developed these one-time do at your own pace/time chances for you “select in” the final resources for each topic area.
-Currently, we are seeking your help for:
+Our project teams narrowed the list down to 597 and we’ve just received a lot of feedback from providers and patients on what they felt could make it onto the final online resource hub.
+Now we need your help to shape the new online hub itself.
+We’re taking a creative approach to get gather your feedback – capturing your feedback via Zoom recording!
+This short video from our project’s web developers explains the challenge:

 The EASI acronym stands for “effective and seamlessly integrated” and everyone involved in the EASI